Thomas Edison: Rubber

-In 1915, the United States consumed 75% of the world's rubber and produced a negligible amount.
+In 1915, the United States consumed 75% of the world's rubber but produced a negligible amount.
 Edison, and many other businessmen, became concerned with America's reliance on foreign supply of rubber.
-He saught a native supply of rubber.
-Domestic fears were realized when the Stevenson Plan was introduced in 1921.
-The laboratory was funded by Edison, Ford, and Firestone with $75,000.

-Age did not make Edison any less familiar with the press.
-He used his 80th birthday to give tours of his experimental garden and promote his research into various domestic plants for producing rubber.
+Domestic fears were realized when the British Stevenson Plan was introduced in 1921, which involved restricting rubber supply in order to increase rubber prices.
+Edison raised money from his friends Ford and Firestone for botanical research into a new rubber source.
+He used his 80th birthday to give tours of his experimental garden.

 After testing 17,000 plant samples, he eventually found an adequate source in the Goldenrod plant.
-Near the end of 1929, Edison announced Solidago leavenworthii, also known as Leavenworth's Goldenrod could be bred to give a 12% latex yield.
+Near the end of 1929, Edison announced Solidago leavenworthii, also known as Leavenworth's Goldenrod, could be bred to give a 12% latex yield.
 Edison employed systematic problem solving to rubber production.
 He rejected other plants based on combinations of their latex content, the extraction processes needed to get the latex from the plant, where the latex is found in the plants, growth speed, and ability to harvest the plant.

 Chemicals

-The phonograph business had led Edison to personally search for and hire several chemists to develop chemicals to coat records with that would prevent them from being worn down as they were played.
-Edison eventually licensed Condensite from another chemist which was formed from the condensation of phenol and formaldehyde.
-At the start of World War I, the American chemical industry was primitive: most chemicals were imported from Europe.
-The war resulted in a shortage of phenol which was used to make explosives and Aspirin.
+Edison licensed Condensite from another chemist which was formed from the condensation of phenol and formaldehyde.
+This chemical coating was used on the phonograph records to make them significantly more durable.
+The records used several other chemicals in the production process.
+The start of World War I created a broad chemical shortage which threatened the business.

 Edison responded by undertaking production of phenol at his Silver Lake facility using processes developed by his chemists.
 He built two plants with a capacity of six tons of phenol per day.
 Production began the first week of September, one month after hostilities began in Europe.
-He built two plants to produce raw material benzene at Johnstown, Pennsylvania, and Bessemer, Alabama, replacing supplies previously from Germany.
-Edison manufactured aniline dyes, which previously had been supplied by the German dye trust.
-Other wartime products include xylene, p-phenylenediamine, shellac, and pyrax.
-Wartime shortages made these ventures profitable.
-In 1915, his production capacity was fully committed by midyear.
-Edison preferred not to sell phenol for military uses.
-However, he sold his surplus to Bayer who exported it to Germany.
+He built two plants to produce raw material benzene at Johnstown, Pennsylvania, and Bessemer, Alabama.
+Another plant near Bessemer manufactured the aniline dyes Germany had previously held a monopoly on.
+The shortages made these ventures profitable.